 What it involves: Consultation services are scheduled on an hourly basis.
 Frequency and content will vary widely depending on the needs and wishes of the family.

-There are some services I do not provide.
-I do not provide evaluations or testimony for legal disputes.
-If you are seeking psychological services related to a legal issue, such as a child custody evaluation, I strongly recommend that you choose a provider who specializes in forensic psychology.
-In addition, because Minds in Focus is a part-time solo practice, I am not a good choice for someone who is likely to need intensive therapy or emergency services.
-If our consultation reveals that your child needs more services than I can provide, I will assist you in finding a provider who is a better fit.
+- Because Minds in Focus is a part-time solo practice, I am not a good choice for someone who is likely to need especially intensive therapy or emergency services.
+If our consultation reveals that you or your child needs more services than I can provide, I will assist you in finding a provider who is a better fit.